stanford-oval/suql/docs/install_source.md

 1. Follow the instruction there to install a postgreSQL database.
 For instance, if you are installing on Ubuntu, then follow section `PostgreSQL Apt Repository` at https://www.postgresql.org/download/linux/ubuntu/.

 2. After that, the SUQL compiler needs to make use of python functions within postgreSQL.
 This is done via the `postgresql-plpython3` language.
-If you are using Ubuntu, simply run `sudo apt-get install postgresql-plpython3-15`.
+If you are using Ubuntu, simply run `sudo apt-get install postgresql-plpython3-<your_psql_version>`.

-3. Then, in your database's command line (incurred via `psql your_database_name`), do `CREATE EXTENSION plpython3u;`.
+3. Then, in your database's command line (incurred via `psql <your_database_name>`), do `CREATE EXTENSION plpython3u;`.
 This loads this language into the current db.

 # Installing python dependencies of SUQL

 1. Install dependencies via `conda env create -f conda_env.yml`;

+2. Install `faiss` by `conda install -c conda-forge faiss-gpu`.
+We recommend the GPU version for accelerated indexing speed.

-2. Run `python -m spacy download en_core_web_sm`;
+3. Run `python -m spacy download en_core_web_sm`;

 # How to set up SUQL on your PostgreSQL database step-by-step.